Economic history of Vietnam: Industry in Nguyễn Tây Sơn

 In most works, when writing this part of the history, Vietnamese historians usually extol Quang Trung Nguyễn Huệ of the Tây Sơn with flowery words on his brilliant military victories over Siamese and Qing invading forces.
 Nonetheless, from the economic view, he did not perform well since being engaged in non-stop military battles no real effort was made for reconstructing the economy in bad shape, or at least no words were found writing about any measures of boosting trades, agricultural production or industrial manufacturing.
-Meanwhile, Nguyễn Ánh (1777-1820) the male heir of the powerful lords of Nguyễn in Đàng Trong who had been orphaned by the Tây Sơn Nguyễn brothers, nurtured his plan to come back in power, then quietly returned to the South coastal provinces.
+Meanwhile, Nguyễn Ánh (1777–1820) the male heir of the powerful lords of Nguyễn in Đàng Trong who had been orphaned by the Tây Sơn Nguyễn brothers, nurtured his plan to come back in power, then quietly returned to the South coastal provinces.
 He made a wise move of encouraging economic activities, especially farming and expanding cropland.
 Soldiers were also requested to participate in crop harvest.
 His economic policy on trade was also purposeful.
 To have sufficient funds to purchase metals and explosives, foreign merchants were encouraged to trade in his territories.
 Trades were performed on arm's-length basis using market price.
 Domestic merchants were allowed to barter-trade with foreigners for weapons and military materials.

 When Nguyễn Ánh took power in 1802, after the death of Quang Trung Nguyễn Huệ and the rupture of Tây Sơn Dynasty's military muscles, he employed a number of appropriate economic policies, namely clear stipulation of tax system, tax reduction for regions facing difficulty such as natural catastrophe, low agricultural yield, draught, etc. Minting coins was organized with clear rules and monitored closely by the government.
 In monetary term, one tael of gold was in exchange of 10 taels of silver.
 Where appropriate and necessary, the government established new coin-minting mill, ensuring the adequacy of money for trade and economic activity.
 Apart from silver and gold coins, lower-value coins were also minted by the government, consisting of copper and zinc coins from 1803, viz. his second year as king.
 The government also stipulated the weight measure systems to facilitate trade.
 In addition, roads were repaired or built new.
 Dykes and irrigation systems were renovated and protected to facilitate agricultural production.
-Rice reserves were built in many towns so that in emergency, the government could supply foods to people in time.
+Rice reserves were built in many towns so that in emergency, the government could supply food to people in time.